 This post is all about the different things I do now in my life, and how they all work together.
-As many of you know, I have felt a little bit better over the past few months, so although I still need help with most things, I am able to do a little more during the day.

 I’ve been doing things which make me smile: designing clothes, putting quotes on my wall, spending time with friends, reading books, and I am happy that I have had the opportunity to do all this.